avastmick/consensus/Contributing.md

 - Using `Gitbook.com`:
   - Sign-up, using whichever method you prefer
   - Download the `Gitbook` editor
+  - Send me a request to add you as a collaborator
   - Make changes then push up you changes and I will review.
 - `Technical` - see below!